-Counsel should review the checklist before each new case and refer to it throughout the appeal.
-The list is meant only as a general guide.
+Counsel should review this checklist before each new case and refer to it throughout the appeal.
+The checklist is meant only as a general guide.
 Counsel will have to exercise independent judgment in every case.

 Please pay close attention to the steps involving client communication.
 The appeal is the client’s case and the client is entitled to be kept apprised of the progress of the case and counsel’s assessment of the issues.